Go Programming Notes

 reader := bufio.NewReader(os.Stdin)

-input, _ := reader.ReadString('\n') // Reads entire line including spaces
+input, _ := reader.ReadString('\n') // Reads entire line including spaces, stops on new line

 Output (Printing)